-PA-ETEP’s Formal Observation ensures teachers and supervisors are adhering to Pennsylvania’s Act 82 Educator Effectiveness regulations.
+PA-ETEP’s Formal Observation ensures teachers and supervisors are adhering to Pennsylvania’s Act 13 Educator Effectiveness regulations.
 PA-ETEP’s dynamic Formal Observation includes a scripting tool for ease of collecting evidence.
-Rubrics based on role (i.e. Teacher, Counselor, etc.) are populated in the Formal observation, providing principals with rubric language specific to the individual’s role.
-Below is an overview of the three main areas of the Formal Observation process:
+A rubric assessment tool is also available within the Formal Observation, allowing both the teacher and supervisor to rate each component from Failing, Needs Improvement, Proficient, to Distinguished.
+Links to the revised and refreshed frameworks, posted on PDE’s SAS portal are provided throughout the process.
+Below is an overview of the three main phases of the Formal Observation process:

 - Pre-Observation Questionnaire

 - Post-Observation Questionnaire/Reflection

 - Observation Summary Form